 2. Decrease or Eliminate Your Intake of Saturated Fats from Animal Sources

 Today we know that not all saturated fats are bad.
 There are many types from many sources and over the years we took too much of a simplistic approach to represent them most accurately.
 What we know today is that saturated fats from both plants and animals (to some degree) can be part of a healthy diet.
-With plant sources, common examples include nuts, seeds and virgin coconut oil.
+With plant sources, common examples include nuts, seeds and coconuts.
 With animal sources it gets more complicated as no animal foods from modern, factory farmed settings are a healthy option, for many reasons, not just in the case of stroke prevention.
 Either way, it is saturated fat from animals that seems to be most problematic when it comes to the health of our arteries and cardiovascular system.
 Animal foods are also the main source of dietary cholesterol, which can also negatively influence our health, specifically the cardiovascular system.
 These fats are almost solely found in animal products, like meat, eggs and all dairy.
 Saturated animal fat is many times blamed as being a greater contributor to bad cholesterol, than cholesterol itself.

 Bad cholesterol (LDL) from animal foods has been known to accumulate in our blood vessels as hard sticky plaque.
 This build-up called atherosclerosis, narrows the diameter of our blood vessels, which tends to increase blood pressure.
 It also increases the risk of an arterial blockage, because at any time, a piece of this plaque may break off and get logged in a smaller artery, blocking blood supply.